mfurnival-star/scene-designer/COPILOT_MANIFESTO.md

 - Copilot will never provide partial snippets for modular files unless explicitly requested.
 - The index will serve as the canonical reference for modular structure and responsibilities.
 - When multiple files are being changed, Copiloy will send one per message waiting for the user to ask for the next by saying "ready" or similar

 ---

+## 5. **Modular Part Identification & Versioning**

+- **Every modular part file delivered or updated by Copilot will include a unique marker comment at the top,**
+  e.g. `// COPILOT_PART_2B: 2025-09-11T13:27:00Z`
+- This timestamp or marker is unique to each delivery so the user can confirm which version is being used after concatenation.

+---

 **This manifesto is intended as a living agreement.